brootaylor/brootaylor-v3/src/_content/pages/homepage.md

 priority: 1
 ---

-I'd [love to hear from you](/contact) if you think I may be able to help out with your next project &mdash; or if you'd just like to connect. 👋 {.call-out}
+I'd [love to hear from you](/contact) if you think I may be able to help out with your next project &mdash; or if you'd just like to connect. 👋{.call-out}

-Even though I've done this web building thing for a while now, I certainly haven't got it all figured out.
-I'm still learning and I imagine you are as well.

 ---